Earlier this summer, I wrote about uniquely decodable codes.

 Here’s my Rust implementation, closely adapted from Hales’ Python.

-The public function in my module is a function called check_decodability.
-It takes a word list and returns a boolean: true for uniquely decodable, false for not.
+The public function in my module is a function called check_decodability

 How can we make a not uniquely decodable code uniquely decodable, while preserving the most amount of words from the original list?

 No doubt it’s powerful to be able to tell if a given list in uniquely decodable.
 (We’re going to need that later!)
-But what I’m really after is an “algorithm to remove the fewest number of code words to make a given list uniquely decodable.”
-This is because we want to preserve the most number of words for our long list of words to make passphrases from – a longer list means (theoretically) stronger passphrases.
+But what I’m really after is an algorithm to remove the fewest number of code words to make a given list uniquely decodable.
+Why “the fewest number”?
+Because we want to preserve the most number of words possible for our long list of words to make passphrases from – a longer list means (theoretically) stronger passphrases.

 To get a better understanding of how this connects to passphrases, let’s work through another example.